Is $45K a Good Salary for a Single Person in 2026?

 Living on $45,000 a year will most likely require you to keep spending and average monthly expenses in check.
 It’s also a good idea to consider your housing situation, since that’s often the biggest line item in a budget.

-Unless you’re living at home with your family — a common scenario for about one-third of Gen Zers — you’re going to need to make sure you can afford monthly rent.
+Unless you’re living at home with your family — which about one in five adults between the ages of 25 and 34 currently does — you’re going to need to make sure you can afford monthly rent.
 On a $45,000 a year salary, this could be a challenge.

-According to RentCafe, the average apartment rental in the U.S. is $1,713 per month, or roughly 45% of a typical pre-tax monthly paycheck.
+According to RentCafe, the average apartment rental in the U.S. is $1,741 per month, and renters spend roughly 42% of their pre-tax monthly paycheck on housing.
 (The general rule of thumb is that housing costs comprise around 30% of your gross income.)
 If you plan on living in a major city, where rents are typically higher, you could very well end up spending even more of your income on rent.

-However, if you don’t have to live in one of those cities to be close to work, or you have a remote job, it may be worth looking into one of the many affordable places to live in the U.S., such as Dayton, OH; Knoxville, TN; Erie, PA; and Hickory, NC.
-Along with more affordable housing, these towns also offer a lower cost of living, which means a $45,000 annual salary can go further.
+However, if you don’t have to live in one of those cities to be close to work, or you have a remote job, it may be worth looking into one of the many affordable places to live in the U.S., such as Dayton, Ohio; Knoxville, Tennessee; Erie, Pennsylvania; and Hickory, North Carolina.
+Along with more affordable housing, these towns offer a lower cost of living, which means a $45,000 annual salary can go further.

 How to Budget for a $45K Salary